Defend. Hold the ball. Good luck - Samoa message to Lions

-AUCKLAND Samoa captain Kahn Fotuali'i had a simple message to the British and Irish Lions after his side were thumped 78-0 by the All Blacks at Eden Park on Friday.
+AUCKLAND (Reuters) - Samoa captain Kahn Fotuali'i had a simple message to the British and Irish Lions after his side were thumped 78-0 by the All Blacks at Eden Park on Friday.

 "Defend well," the Bath scrumhalf told reporters.
 "When you turn the ball over, they capitalise on it.
 It was tough."